-Families with children in Grades 3-6 may choose either our traditional Religious School or our alternative Family Learning Circle-Hebrew Connection program.
+Families with children in Grades 3-6 may choose either our traditional Religious School Program or our innovative Hebrew Connection-Family Learning Circle Program.

 Jewish Studies: Our Jewish Studies sessions allow students to engage in deep learning in a fun and creative setting.
 We stretch our classroom walls, often moving lessons to our outside rotunda or lawn.
 We use art, drama, music, creative writing, and movement to bring Jewish texts, traditions, and ideas to life.
 We strive to make Jewish learning relevant and engaging.

 Hebrew Studies: At TBS, we teach students Hebrew through Behrman House’s Aleph-Bet Quest and Kol Yisrael programs.
 These newly released programs include a technology component that allows our students to engage in Hebrew instruction and games at home and in our school computer lab.
 Our teachers serve as facilitators and work with each individual student to help him/her learn Hebrew.
 We work not only to teach our students prayers, but also to ignite within them a connection to prayer and an articulation of spirituality.
 Along with basic prayer vocabulary and Hebrew reading skills, we help our students understand the heart of the prayers they are learning.